Tyler-CY/Chrome-Volume-Booster/README.md

 ## Help

 If the video on the website doesn't appear to have its volume adjusted, refresh the tab and start the extension again.
 All other tabs should be working.
+### Known issues
+- All the issues mentioned below is due to the fact that AudioContext cannot be launched without the user starting popup.html (as far as I know).
+However, some websites do not have this problem.
+- YouTube: when YouTube is open for the first time, the extension requires a page refresh to work.
+- Streamable: extension currently does not work on streamable.
+Users must temporarily disable the extension before using Streamable.
+I am currently working on this issue actively.
+Sorry for any inconvenience.

 ## Authors

 [Tyler-CY](https://github.com/Tyler-CY)